mailgun/godebug/README.md

 And then the program waits for input before proceeding.

 We have just implemented a debugger for the first program!
-It may not seem like much, but this program implements two fundamental debugger behaviors: (1) display the the current state of the program, and (2) do not proceed until instructed by the user.
+It may not seem like much, but this program implements two fundamental debugger behaviors: (1) display the current state of the program, and (2) do not proceed until instructed by the user.
 Furthermore, the changes we made were straightforward and easy to automate:

   * insert import statements for `bufio` and `os`, if not already present.
   * in `main()`, insert the statement `fmt.Println(<quote next line>)`